Skip to content

 Eugene and the masquerade have gone.

-as voices bubbled thoughts over dancing feet.
+as voices bubbled over dancing feet,

-of faces and masks of the night
+shining faces and masks in the night,

 spiralling in a room to the rhythms of delight.